 Additional information on mapping profile fields

-The profile field mapping of a user can be somewhat complex because the MS Graph API responds with JSON objects that can contain nested data.
+A user's profile field mapping can be somewhat complex because the MS Graph API responds with JSON objects that can contain nested data.
 This requires the use of a more complex field address syntax.
-We chose JSONPath, which allows access to nested or indexed properties and also the use of predicates, which are useful for extension selection.
+We chose JSONPath, which allows access to nested or indexed properties and predicates, which are useful for extension selection.

 For the additional field mapping, the syntax is as follows: